edab/OpenVINO_SmartCam/README.md

 - **Detect additional symptoms**: AI techniques can be used for detecting additional symptoms, like behavioral ‘events’ such as someone *sneezing* or *coughing*.
 - **Potential spread tracking**: AI techniques can be used for keep track of contact between peoples.

-The current focus of the project is on the last two point, mainly because is not involved tharmal scanning and the techniques required were in part seen during the Intel Edge AI challenge course.
+The current focus of the project is on the last two point, mainly because is not involved thermal scanning and the techniques required were in part seen during the Intel Edge AI challenge course.

 ## Symptoms detection